narendardheeravath/sensor-emulator-rest-api/README.md

      2. alerts – stores the alerts that were created by the rules and save into db if rules are true - AlertDAO.java

 #DAO

     	MetricDAO.java -   stores the data that comes from sensor and also read the metric data from db AlertDAO.java -  stores the alerts that were created by the rules and save into db and reads the alerts data from db

 # Rules - using EasyRules API

 	  OverWeightRule.java
      UnderWeightRule.Java

-  Detects under weight – if the weight of the person drops below 10% of his base weight
-    Create a new alert and save it in MongoDB
-  Detects over weight – if the weight of the person shoots 10% over his base weight Create a new alert and save it in MongoDB
+     Detects under weight – if the weight of the person drops below 10% of his base weight Create a new alert and save it in MongoDB Detects over weight – if the weight of the person shoots 10% over his base weight Create a new alert and save it in MongoDB

 #RuleExecutor

 		RuleExecutor.java which fires the both rules while consume th sensor data.

 # Rest Controller

 		SensorController.java exposes the rest api using Spring MVC

 #SpringBootApplication

-   SensorApplication.java-which deploy the application on server using spring boot
+	SensorApplication.java which deploy the application on server using spring boot